EmelieMarkkanen/p2-RockPaperScissors/README.md

 ### Acknowledgement

+- My mentor Rohit for valuable input and teaching
 - Carmilla Mina Ztorm for valuable input for solving issues with the JavaScript code
 - Code institute for excellent teaching